-- Students who re-establish financial aid eligibility via an approved appeal will be placed on Probation status.
+1. Students who re-establish financial aid eligibility via an approved appeal will be placed on Probation status.
 Students placed on probation status will be reviewed at the end of the next quarter of enrollment at PAU.
+It is expected that at the end of the quarter, the student will have met all SAP standards.
+If s/he does not, the student will be placed on suspension status and is not eligible for another appeal, unless the student submitted an approved academic plan and met the requirements of the academic plan.
+As long as the probation student is meeting the requirements of an approved academic plan, they will remain eligible for financial aid.

-It is expected that at the end of the quarter, the student will have met all SAP standards. - Re-Establishing Financial Aid Eligibility : Students may pay out of pocket for their course work until they meet SAP standards and are back in "good" standing or students may file an appeal to re-establish their aid eligibility if they have experienced extenuating circumstances.
-In general, extenuating circumstances may include, but are not limited to, illness, injury, death of relative or friend, difficulties with accommodations for students with disabilities and adversity due to unforeseen events. - Student submits a letter of appeal to the Financial Aid Office at: financialaid@paloaltou.edu with the subject line: "Letter of Appeal". - Student must submit supporting documentation that demonstrates what contributed to the student's inability to meet the minimum standards of academic progress. - Acceptable Documentation: supporting documentation or supporting statements are a detailed statement from someone (preferably in a professional capacity) familiar with those circumstances described in the appeal.
+Re-Establishing Financial Aid Eligibility :

+Students may pay out of pocket for their course work until they meet SAP standards and are back in "good" standing.

+- Appeal: students may file an appeal to re-establish their aid eligibility if they have experienced extenuating circumstances.
+In general, extenuating circumstances may include, but are not limited to, illness, injury, death of relative or friend, difficulties with accommodations for students with disabilities and adversity due to unforeseen events.
+If the appeal is approved, the student's aid eligibility is reestablished. - 1.
+Student submits a letter of appeal to the Financial Aid Office at: financialaid@paloaltou.edu with the subject line: "Letter of Appeal". - 2.
+Student must explain in writing how the situation has changed to allow the student to meet the minimum requirements by the end of the next quarter. - 3.
+Student must submit supporting documentation that demonstrates what contributed to the student's inability to meet the minimum standards of academic progress.
+Acceptable Documentation is supporting documentation or supporting statements are a detailed statement from someone (preferably in a professional capacity) familiar with those circumstances described in the appeal.
 Statements from doctors, counselors, teachers, advisors, etc. are acceptable.
-Statements from roommates, family members, and/or friends are usually inadequate for an appeal. - Student must explain in writing how the situation has changed to allow the student to meet the minimum requirements by the end of the next quarter. - Students who failed a course or received an incomplete grade must submit an academic plan developed in conjunction with the student's faculty advisor.
-The academic plan must clearly outline the time it will take to complete the program. - Students who have exceeded the maximum timeframe to complete their program must submit an appeal along with an approved academic plan that clearly outlines the time it will take to complete their program.
+Statements from roommates, family members, and/or friends are usually inadequate for an appeal. - 4.
+Students who will require more than one payment period to meet the progress standards must submit an approved academic plan developed in conjunction with the student's academic advisor.
+The academic plan must clearly outline the time it will take to complete the program. - 5.
+Students who have exceeded the maximum timeframe to complete their program must submit an appeal along with an approved academic plan that clearly outlines the time it will take to complete their program. - > If a student is on probation status and is meeting the requirements of the academic plan.